 The Unbearable Lightness of Being is a novel by Milan Kundera.
-It follows the stories of 4 characters as they navigate live and love.
+It follows the stories of 4 characters as they navigate life and love.

 Tomáš and Tereza

-Tomáš and Tereza meet in a cafe during one of her visits to Prague.
-Ten days later she visits him in Prague and stays over when she falls ill.
-This is extraordinary because although Tomáš is a womanizer, he does not let women sleep over.
-When she is better, he send her home and is conflicted about his feelings for her.
+Tomáš and Tereza meet in a café during one of her visits to Prague.
+Ten days later, she visits him in Prague and stays over when she falls ill.
+This is extraordinary because although Tomáš is a womanizer, he does not let women sleepover.
+When she is better, he sends her home and is conflicted about his feelings for her.
 He thinks that he might be in love with her.